Five Facts About Apple iOS

-- In 1983, the first iPhone prototype was created.
+- In 1983, the first Apple phone prototype was created.

-- In the United States, there are 101 million iPhone users.
+- In the United States, there are over 113 million iPhone users.

-- With over 250,000 security features, iOS has the most robust security platform.
+- With over 250,000 security features, iOS has a robust security platform.

-- The first iPhone app was called “Foursquare,” released in 2009.
+- Foursquare was the first iPhone app, released in 2009.

-- iOS has the largest app store of any platform, with over 2 million apps and games available.
+- iOS has the largest app store of any platform, with over two million apps and games available.

 - Creator (person)